 The Amazing Escape of Guy "Griff" Griffiths

-At the outbreak of the Second World War, Lieutenant Guy "Griff" Griffiths was an officer in the Royal Marines attached on flying duties as a pilot with the Fleet Air Arm, flying Blackburn Skua fighter/dive-bombers from the British aircraft carrier HMS Ark Royal.
+At the outbreak of the Second World War, Lieutenant Guy "Griff" Griffiths was an officer in the Royal Marines attached on flying duties as a pilot with the Air Branch of the Royal Navy¹, flying Blackburn Skua fighter/dive-bombers from the British aircraft carrier HMS Ark Royal.
 On only the 11th day of Britain's involvement in the War (14th September 1939) Guy was captured and taken on board the German submarine U-30 after going to the aid of the SS Fanad Head.

 On their way to Germany as captives, Griffiths, along with Lt Thurston the other pilot captured in the Fanad Head incident, were well treated by the U-boat Captain, Fritz Lemp.
 However, when they arrived at Wilhelmshaven in Germany the Gestapo arrived onboard just as Lemp was toasting their departure.
 They rounded on Lemp for drinking with the enemy!
 With no facilities at the navy base for dealing with prisoners of war, the two British captives were at first taken to the Headquarter buildings.
 While they were waiting for instructions on what to do with the prisoners their guards locked them in the first available room without windows.
 Within a few minutes, a panic-stricken German returned to remove them from the room. - It had contained a huge wall map showing the position of all German U-boats!